IT WAS A GREAT MEETING!

 Dr. Wilmes is a Visiting Associate Professor at the University of Alabama at Birmingham, USA.
 He was awarded the First Prize of the German Orthodontic Society in 2007 and the First Prize of the European Orthodontic Society in 2009.

-For all inquiries regarding abstracts, please contact Prof. Dr. Wael Att or Prof. Dr. Esam Tashkandi under email@example.com.
+For all inquiries regarding this year's poster presentations, please contact Prof. Dr. Wael Att or Prof. Dr. Esam Tashkandi under firstname.lastname@example.org.

 IADDM Poster Award Competition 2017

-AWARDS will be presented to the best oral and poster presentations.
+AWARDS are presented to the best oral and poster presentations.

 - 1st prize 500 EUR